UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

         else:
             return a / b

-(OK, this is a stupid example, as that Error will be raised for you anyway. but bear with me)
+(OK, this is a stupid example, as that error will be raised for you anyway. but bear with me).

 When you call it: